-The CorePCI Target macro can be customized in two different ways.
-First, a variety of variables are provided to easily change parameters such as memory and I/O sizes.
+The CorePCI Target+DMA can be customized in two different ways.
+In the first method, a variety of variables are provided to easily change parameters such as memory and I/O sizes.
 The second method is to develop user specific back-end controllers for non-standard peripherals.